 The Set-Up

-Once you have a few colors, if that is what your desire, pour them nicely in rows in the sensory bin.
+Pour the beans in rows in the sensory bin.
 Then, add the colorful plastic glasses and tubes.

 Invite your child to play.
+It’s that easy!

 Playing in a Summer Sensory Bin

 And they scooped and poured.
 And poured and scooped.
 Twisting and turning their wrists in just the right way to spill the beans from one tube or cup into another.
-And the noise the beans made as they were shoved around in the bin and dropped from different distances did not escape their little ears, and only piqued their interest.

-Some students discovered that the beans made different noises being dropped from a distance back into the bin than they did when dropped into a glass or one of the tubes.
+Some students discovered that the beans made different noises being dropped from a distance back into the bin than they did when dropped into a cup or one of the tubes.
 They tried dropping them into piles of beans and onto the concrete (although I discourage the later to minimize the mess).

 All the while other students attempted to sort the beans back into their color categories.

 The great thing about dyed beans for a sensory bin is that as long as they don’t get wet they will basically last indefinitely.
-Like dyed rice, I keep mine stored in an airtight zip-top baggie.
+I still have some from over two years ago.

 I’m Sarah, an educator turned stay-at-home-mama of five!
 I’m the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
 I’ve taught a range of levels, from preschool to college and a little bit of everything in between.
 Right now my focus is teaching my children and running a preschool from my home.
 Credentials include: Bachelors in Art, Masters in Curriculum and Instruction.